knative/community/working-groups/security/responding.md

    have been reviewed on the private branch).
 1. If neccessary, Release jobs should be manually triggered to ensure a release is available as quickly as possible.
-1. The Fix Lead completes the Github Security Advisory and requests a CVE from Github.
 1. The Issue should be disclosed to the knative-security-annnounce mailing list, the knative-users mailing list, the knative-dev mailing list and the embargo list including relevant PRs, mitigations and the release